techwn/sliver_sticky_collapsable_panel/README.md

 );
 ```

-you can also enable iOS style sticky header, just like the system's contact app with just one parameter ```iOSStyleSticky = true```
+* you can also enable iOS style sticky header, just like the system's contact app with just one parameter `iOSStyleSticky = true`.
 ```dart
 CustomScrollView(
   controller: _scrollController,